All adult Georgians will be eligible for COVID-19 vaccines this Thursday

 “There should not be hesitancy.
 This is a medical miracle.”

-Amid hesitancy in rural Georgia, Kemp said Tuesday officials this week sent 70% of the state’s weekly vaccine doses to sites in metro Atlanta, where demand has been consistently higher.
+Amid hesitancy in rural Georgia, Kemp said Tuesday, March 23, officials this week (week of March 21) sent 70% of the state’s weekly vaccine doses to sites in metro Atlanta, where demand has been consistently higher.

 The governor said many providers in the Atlanta area currently have appointments available for the shots, including a mass site downtown run by the federal government at Mercedes-Benz Stadium.